-Watering: A Japanese Maple in a Bonsai pot must be watered daily in most cases during the growth season, maybe even several times a day during the hottest days, if the soil is well-drained and the tree healthy and vigorous.
-Use water deficient in lime as the Japanese Maple prefers a neutral or slightly acid pH-value.
+A Japanese Maple Bonsai must be watered daily during the growing season.
+During the hotter days in the growing season, it's sometimes necessary to water your tree several times, if the soil is well-drained and the tree is healthy and vigorous.
+Avoid watering with calcareous water as the Japanese Maple prefers a neutral or slightly acid pH-value.
 Continue reading about watering Bonsai trees.

-Propagation: The Japanese maple can easily be propagated by seeds or cuttings in summer.
-Air-layering is also a quick and easy propagation method for Japanese Maples.
+The Japanese maple can easily be propagated by planting seeds, cuttings, or air layering in the summer.

 The Japanese Maple is a very sturdy tree species, but it can be affected by sap-sucking insects known as aphids in spring.
 Get rid of aphids with a standard insecticide spray, and follow the direction on the label.
 Verticillium wilt is a fungal disease that can cause the Japanese Maple Bonsai to partially or completely die.
 This disease is not treatable and can be transmitted to other trees via your Bonsai tools.
 You can identify it on fresh cuts as black spots in the wood.
 If you suspect Verticillium is present in your tree(s) be sure to thoroughly clean and disinfect your tools.
 For more detailed information on these techniques, check out our Bonsai tree care section.

 Red Maple bonsai tree